nikitads9/note-service-api/README.md

 **GET** `host:port/note/v1/get/{id}` <br />
 This handle does not need JSON.
 It requires a note id in the request instead.
-The handle responds with id, title and content of requested memo.
+The handle responds with requested memo id, title and content the latter two being nested in note struct.
 ```
 {
 	"id": "1",
+	"note": {
-	"title": "Title",
+		"title": "YourTitle",
-	"content": "Content"
+		"content": "YourContent"
+	}
 }
 ```
 </details>